About Sellafield

 Leaks reported from Sellafield

 In 2019, a significant leak was reported from the Magnox Swarf Storage Silo (MSSS) in Sellafield.
 The EPA was informed of the leak.
 The MSSS is a radioactive waste storage facility constructed between 1964 and 1983.
-The facility consists of 22 concrete silos, housing 11,000m3 of solid waste and radioactive cover water.
+The facility consists of 22 concrete silos, housing 10,000 tonnes of solid waste and radioactive cover water.
 The leaks, first detected in the 1970s, are hard to locate due to complex infrastructure and radiation risk.
-While the location of the leak is not certain, evidence indicates that it relates to the original part of the MSSS (the MSSS has had 2 extensions over the years of its operation).
+While the location of the leak is not certain, evidence indicates that it relates to the Original Building (OB) of the MSSS (the MSSS has had 3 extensions over the years of its operation).

-Since October 2020 the leak rate has stabilised to approximately 2 to 3 cubic meters per day.
-The UK Regulators have stated that based on the current understanding of the leak any risk to the off-site environment and public is expected to be very low and has remained within the boundaries of the Sellafield site.
+In 2020, the leak rate was stabilised to approximately 2 to 3 cubic meters per day.
+Since April 2021, the reported leak rate is between 2.3 - 2.5 cubic meters per day.
+The UK Regulators have stated that based on the current understanding of the leak, any risk to the off-site environment and public is expected to be very low and has remained within the boundaries of the Sellafield site and contained in the soil, not posing a risk to the public.
 This situation could change, and the UK regulators are monitoring it closely.
+The MSSS is expected to continue to leak radioactive water into the ground until the late 2050s and will be largely emptied between 2054 and 2059.
 The EPA frequently receives updates on the MSSS leak from the UK regulators to ensure we are kept informed of any relevant or related issues.

 Based on the current information available the EPA have determined that the leak from MSSS poses negligible risk to Ireland.